SDT-base Contents Functions PDF Index |

-Response data structures are the classical format to store non-parametric transfer functions.
-Multi-dim curve can also be used.
+Multi-dim curve are the classical format to store non-parametric transfer functions.
+The older and more limited Response data structures can also be used.

 For a linear system at a given frequency ω, the response vector {y} at NS sensor locations to a vector {u} of NA inputs is described by the NS by NA rectangular matrix of Frequency Responses (FRF)